Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Ideal for: Remote teams, sales teams, customer success

-- You need free unlimited recording with zero cost
+- Free unlimited recording with zero cost

-- You want cross-platform support (Win, Mac, Linux)
+- Cross-platform support (Windows, Mac, Linux)

-Ideal for: Streamers, gamers, budget-conscious users
+Ideal for: Streamers, gamers, budget-conscious creators

 Frequently Asked Questions